Search for a recipe

 Can I skip butter for ribbon pakoda?

-Little butter gives a nice texture and taste to ribbon pakoda but if you are planning to make ribbon pakoda vegan skip the butter and use 2 tablespoon got oil instead of butter.
+Little butter gives a nice texture and taste to ribbon pakoda but if you are planning to make ribbon pakoda vegan skip the butter and use 2 tbsp got oil instead of butter.

 What should be the consistency of ribbon pakoda dough?